tiernano/www.geekphotographer.com/_posts/2012-08-30-samsung-and-nikon-announce-android-powered-cameras.md

 Today, Samsung has announced their camera, the Galaxy Camera (photo at the start of the blog) and this is something I am a lot more interested in.

 It is running the latest version of Android, Jelly Bean 4.1, and has both Wi-Fi and 3/4G connectivity, meaning you can take photos and send them online, even if you are out of Wi-Fi coverage!
 The whole back of the camera is screen, 4.8&#8243; 1280X720 touch screen.
 Photos are taken on Micro SD, and there is a auto backup feature allowing you to send your photos to &#8220;the cloud&#8221; while shooting connected.
 I assume you can tell it to only backup when on Wi-Fi, or on either Wi-Fi or 3g.
-My current Android and Windows Phones have that feature, so don&#8217;t see why it won&#8217;t be in here… And, to make things even more interesting, the camera has a Quad Core 1.4Gz processor, ISO of 3200 and an F2.8-5.9 23 – 480mm lens.
+My current Android and Windows Phones have that feature, so don't see why it won't be in here… And, to make things even more interesting, the camera has a Quad Core 1.4Gz processor, ISO of 3200 and an F2.8-5.9 23 – 480mm lens.
 Pretty damn impressive!

 No word on price, but I defiantly think I want one of these!
 For more info, check the [Engadget article][4].